Table of contents

 How Long Does the Sensitivity Last?

 The sensitivity usually lasts for a few days, especially when you eat or drink hot or cold items.
 This is a normal part of the healing process.
-A temporary dental crown is doing its job by protecting the tooth, but some sensitivity may persist until the nerve settles down.
+A temporary dental crown is doing its job by protecting the tooth.
+Still, some sensitivity may persist until the nerve settles down.

 What Pain Management Options Are Available?